NuGet/docs.microsoft.com-nuget/docs/reference/organizations-on-nuget-org.md

 ---
-title: Organizations on nuget.org | Microsoft Docs
+title: Organizations on nuget.org
+description: Organizations on nuget.org helps you to manage packages published by group or in a team, company environment.
 author: anangaur
 ms.author: anangaur
 manager: unnir
 ms.date: 04/10/2018
-ms.topic: article
+ms.topic: conceptual
-ms.prod: nuget
-ms.technology: null
-description: Organizations on nuget.org helps you to manage packages published by group or in a team, company environment. ms.reviewer:
+ms.reviewer:
-- karann-msft
+  - karann
   - kraigb
   - camsoper
+ms.workload:
+  - dotnet
+  - dotnetcore
+  - aspnet
 ---

 # Organization on nuget.org

 Organizations enable businesses and open-source projects to collaborate on packages using a single nuget.org identity.
 For a package consumer, an organization account appears same as an existing user account on nuget.org.

 ## User accounts vs. organization accounts